Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Conclusions

 \section{Conclusions}

-We introduced TabGFM, a graph foundation model (GFM) framework that reformulates node classification as a tabular label inpainting problem.
-TabGFM represents nodes as rows in a table through a combination of feature and structural encodings, and leverages pretrained tabular foundation models (TFMs), which are applied to subsampled tables and aggregated through ensemble selection.
-This approach yields significant improvements over existing GFMs, requires no pretraining on graph data, and still outperforms state-of-the-art GFMs and task-specific GNNs by 7\%.
+We introduced \tabgfm, a tabular approach to graph learning that reformulates node classification as a tabular classification problem. \tabgfm represents nodes as rows in a table through a combination of feature and structural encodings, and leverages pretrained tabular foundation models (TFMs), which are applied to subsampled tables and aggregated through ensemble selection.
+Despite requiring no pretraining on graph data, it outperforms state-of-the-art GFMs and task-specific GNNs by 7\%.

-Looking ahead, an important direction for TabGFM is to move beyond its limitation of relying on predefined feature and structural encoders, toward fine-tuning existing TFM over data that captures richer graph information.
-Our finding suggests that true generalization may come not from a more complex message passing mechanism, but from reframing graph problems into those modalities where foundation models already excel.
-In this light, another promising avenue is to extend TabGFM to tasks such as link prediction and graph classification, as it is currently limited to node classification, thereby moving toward a more general-purpose GFM.